qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Request creation of Qiy Node

-This [Node Create Endpoint]-call can be used to request the [creation of a Qiy Node][hla Creating Qiy Nodes fro Individuals], see [Request creation of Qiy Node request].
+This [Node Create Endpoint]-call can be used to request the [creation of a Qiy Node][Creating Qiy Nodes for Individuals], see [Request creation of Qiy Node request].

 ## Get endpoint addresses